 Real Aloe Vera Gel

 After spending a few too many hours in the sun in Ko Lanta, Thailand, we discovered that it was impossible to find natural Aloe Vera Gel without chemicals and perfumes in local drug stores.
-After doing extensive online research, Neil found a natural product, Fruit of the Earth 100% Aloe Vera Gel.
+After doing extensive online research, Neil found a natural product, Majestic Pure Aloe Vera Gel.

 This product proved to be the perfect way to soothe sunburn.
 It proved equally effective in stopping the itch from mosquitoes and no-see-ems in Costa Rica.
 When Neil burned his hand with hot oil, this Aloe Vera Gel kept it feeling cool and certainly helped it to heal quickly.

 Neil and I are very picky when it comes to rubbing our skin with chemicals.
 Keeping ourselves free from the bites of mosquitoes and other unpleasant insects is a top priority, but we don’t want to poison ourselves in the process.

 It is a well documented fact (see Consumer Reports, May 2015) that most “natural” repellents are ineffective.
 It is also proven that products with DEET work.
 But DEET has been shown to be dangerous to use.